 KAUDULLA NATIONAL PARK

-We’d never intended to do Safari in Kaudulla National Park, but after hearing November was a great time to visit for elephants we quickly booked a jeep with the hotel.
+We’d never intended to do Safari in Kaudulla National Park but, after hearing November was a great time to visit for elephants we quickly booked a jeep via our hotel.
 It wasn’t long in to the safari before we spotted a lone bull elephant trampling through some bushes.
 I assumed the whole trip would just be spotting the occasional elephant, and I was more than happy with that.
 But once the lake came in to view, I couldn’t believe my eyes.
 Hundreds of elephants, big and small, grazing together and playing in the water.
 All the jeeps were very respectful and kept their distance.
 However, the ground was very wet and the number of jeeps that must go out daily have sadly turned areas of the park in to a quagmire.
+As tourists, it’s important for us to consider the effect we have on animals and the environment.
+If you good on a safari and the driver is getting too close or driving fast, don’t be afraid to speak up.